 There are only twelve posts available to guarantee the close dynamics of the discussion and the full involvement of the participants.
 Those interested can even apply for just one meeting.
-However, preference will be given to those who sign up for all four meetings.
 In addition, there will be space for a good number of auditors who will not actively participate.